 1. Closed toe sandals

-For a smarter look, a closed toe option, like this adjustable fisherman sandal from Samuel Windsor, is a perfect choice.
+For a smarter look, a closed toe option, like this adjustable Fisherman’s sandal is a perfect choice.
 As well as looking good, this style protects your toes from heavy-footed friends and helps keep your feet cleaner to boot.

 2. Open toe sandals

 We love traditional open-toed sandals.
 This classic style is easy to get on or off, making it perfect for the beach or a warm day in the garden.